oracle-devrel/oci-devops-examples/oci-build-examples/oci_devops_graalee_micronaut/README.md

 # Using GraalVM Enterprise in OCI DevOps to build a Micronaut REST App

-This sample shows how to use `Oracle GraalVM Enterprise Edition` in `OCI DevOps build pipelines` build pipelines to build a simple Micronaut hello world REST application.
+This sample shows how to use `Oracle GraalVM Enterprise Edition` in `OCI DevOps build pipelines` to build a simple Micronaut hello world REST application.
 You can use this approach to build any high-performance Java application with Micronaut, GraalVM Enterprise and OCI DevOps.

 ## What is GraalVM?